 What’s Actually in Your Water?

 Safe does not always mean clean.
-EPA standards allow trace levels of contaminants that can still affect your water quality.
+While EPA standards allow trace levels of contaminants, more often than not, harmful contaminants may still be in your water, affecting your water quality.

 Why You Need to Filter Your Water